 CITI Course on Human Subjects Protection

-Wright State University’s Institutional Review Board (IRB) requires all investigators (including faculty, students, and staff) who will be engaged in research with human subjects to complete the Basic Course in the Protection of Human Research Subjects offered online by the Collaborative Institutional Training Initiative (CITI).
+Wright State University’s Institutional Review Board (IRB) requires all investigators (including faculty, students, and staff) who will be engaged in research with human subjects to complete the Biomedical Research Investigators course (formerly the Basic Course in the Protection of Human Research Subjects) offered online by the Collaborative Institutional Training Initiative (CITI).
 This policy is set forth in the IRB Charter and Standard Operating Procedures ; see Policy 5 (PDF) for details.
 Notation of CITI training is required on the Petition for Approval of Research Involving Human Subjects (MS Word), which must be approved by the IRB before a research project begins.

 WSU is a CITI participating institution, and the course is offered free of charge to WSU personnel.
 WSU requires the renewal of CITI training every three years.

-Medical students who take SMD 616 (Introduction to the Research Learning Community), SMD 617 (Research Learning Community II), and CMH 811 (Medical Education Research) are required to complete CITI training during these research electives.
+Medical students who take SMD 616 (Research Learning Community I), SMD 617 (Research Learning Community II), and CMH 811 (Medical Education Research) are required to complete CITI training during these research electives.
 In 2012 a CITI training requirement was adopted for all other B1 and B2 research electives, including student-initiated research electives (SIE’s).
 Medical students who seek extracurricular research opportunities involving human subjects (e.g. clinical research) are strongly advised to complete CITI training before contacting potential faculty mentors.
 Faculty mentors should inquire about CITI training before students are added to an IRB research protocol.
 Failure to complete the CITI training may result in untimely delays for research projects

 How to Access the CITI Course